microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 Update the navigation property servicePrincipalRiskDetections in identityProtection

 ### [Update-MgBetaTenantRelationshipMultiTenantOrganization](Update-MgBetaTenantRelationshipMultiTenantOrganization.md)
+Create a new multi-tenant organization.
+By default, the creator tenant becomes an owner tenant upon successful creation.
-Update the properties of a multi-tenant organization.
+Only owner tenants can manage a multi-tenant organization.
+To allow for asynchronous processing, you must wait a minimum of 2 hours between creation and joining a multi-tenant organization.

 ### [Update-MgBetaTenantRelationshipMultiTenantOrganizationJoinRequest](Update-MgBetaTenantRelationshipMultiTenantOrganizationJoinRequest.md)
 Join a multi-tenant organization, after the owner of the multi-tenant organization has added your tenant to the multi-tenant organization as pending.